Posts Tagged ‘Portraits’

 Lighting the model in portraits

-Light on the far side of the face, half-tone or shadow on the nose:
+Portrait lighting with light on the far side of the face, half-tone or shadow on the nose:

-Light from both sides, much more difficult to pull off in my opinion (the Serov on the left has light bouncing from everywhere in the room):
+The portrait model lit from both sides, much more difficult to pull off in my opinion (the Serov on the left has light bouncing from everywhere in the room):

-Half the face in full shadow, seems to very popular with self portraits:
+The portrait model with half the face in full shadow, seems to very popular with self portraits:

 Someone sent me this link to a tutorial on lighting, one of the better ones I’ve seen.